DarkEmbers/cpp-project-manager/README.md

 # C++ Project manager

-An extension that simplifies the proccess of creating and managing C++ projects, configures them and deals with the CMake side of things for you.
+An extension that simplifies the proccess of creating and managing C++ projects, <br> configures them and deals with the CMake side of things for you.

 ## Features